The Long-Lost JOKER #10 Is Utterly Bonkers – in the Best Way

 A BIRTHDAY TRIBUTE: Dig this INSIDE LOOK at a Martin Pasko rarity unpublished for more than 40 years — guest-starring Elton John!

-UPDATED 8/4/23: The late Marty Pasko was born 69 years ago.
-As it turns out, one of his last published comics stories was 1976’s long-lost The Joker #10, which finally saw print in 2019’s The Joker Bronze Age Omnibus.
-Seems like the perfect time to re-present this look at a gloriously off-kilter tale of the Clown Prince of Crime.
-(JOKER WEEK was also in 2019.) — Dan
+UPDATED 8/4/25: The late Marty Pasko was born 71 years ago.
+As it turns out, one of his last published comics stories was 1976’s long-lost The Joker #10, which finally saw print in 2019’s The Joker: The Bronze Age Omnibus (which will be re-released in 2026) and will be included in the upcoming DC Finest: The Joker — The Last Ha Ha.
+Perfect time to reprint this look at a gloriously off-kilter tale of the Clown Prince of Crime, from 2019’s JOKER WEEK. — Dan

 It’s JOKER WEEK!
 We’re celebrating comics’ greatest villain since there’s a big ol’ major motion picture coming out this week.
 For the complete index of features, click here. — Dan